HOW BRANDS INCORPORATE THE SOCRATIC METHOD

 sOCRATIC COPYWRITING

-Use Socratic questioning in your content and social media threads, to intelligently build your brand using the Socratic method.
+Use Socratic questioning in your content and social media threads, to intelligently build your brand, using the Socratic method.

 Start an article or thread with: